 Finally, the next big advantage that Skillshare is the community aspect.
 Most online education inherently lacks the social and communal interactions of going to a regular college, but with Skillshare, that no longer necessarily has to be the case.
 Their Groups section allows users to meet, share work, receive feedback and connect with professionals.
 It brings back some of the social interaction lost when going online-only.
 It is well worth checking out for anyone using the platform.

 On the downside, some of the cons of Skillshare are that they are not accredited.
 They do not offer college credit, degrees, or diplomas.
-For people who want to just learn for learning’s sake, this isn’t a problem, but those aiming to transfer credits and looking for advanced degree programs won’t find them here.
+This isn’t a problem for people who want to learn for learning’s sake, but those aiming to transfer credits and looking for advanced degree programs won’t find them here.

-To summarise, Skillshare is a great option for those seeking to learn a lot.
+To summarise, Skillshare is an excellent option for those who want to learn a lot.
 Their pricing method means you get access to everything at the palm of your hand instantly.
-You can adjust your courses to match your interests whenever you feel like it.
+You can adjust your courses on Skillshare to match your interests whenever you feel like it.
 Their community emphasis means you’ll never be doing anything alone.
 You don’t have to be an expert in any field to learn more, as the courses offered here are broad in scope and can be applied to almost any person or situation.
-Skillshare is 100% an amazing value that almost everyone will find a use for.
+Skillshare is 100% a fantastic value that nearly everyone will find a use for.

 Skillshare vs Udemy: How Do They Compare?

-As far as video platforms go, both Udemy and Skillshare are amazing options as they each do different things.
-Udemy focuses more on professional and technical subjects, while Skillshare focuses more on the creative side of things.
-You can find similar subjects on both platforms; however, so trying out both and seeing which ones price structure appeals to you more could aid in your decision on which one to choose.
+As far as video platforms go, both Udemy vs. Skillshare is fantastic options as they each do different things.
+Udemy focuses more on professional and technical subjects, while Skillshare offers creative courses.
+You can find similar subjects on both online learning platforms; however, trying out both and seeing which one’s price structure appeals to you more could aid in deciding which one to choose.

-Payment is the big point of comparison, as they both have different structures.
-Skillshare is subscription-based, so you have unlimited access to everything on the site for a monthly fee.
-Udemy charges per class, so you pay for the classes you want and not for the ones you don’t.
+Payment is the big point of comparison, as Udemy and Skillshare have different structures.
+Skillshare offers a monthly subscription-based service so that you can access everything on the site for a monthly fee.
+Udemy charges per course, so you pay for the classes you want and not for those you don’t.
 Both systems have their advantages depending on your situation.

-Are you someone who isn’t quite sure what career they want to pursue and just want to explore different options?
+Are you someone who isn’t sure what career they want to pursue and wants to explore different options?
 Then you’ll be better off with Skillshare as your main choice, as you’ll be able to explore it all without having to worry about paying for each stop.

-Try Both — Check Out Free Courses on Udemy and Skillshare
+Udemy vs Skillshare: Try Both — Check Out Free Courses on

 Both Are Cheaper Than College

-Both options beat other traditional educational outlets in pricing and convenience.
-If you want an economics class at a Community College, you would have to wait until the closest Fall or Spring semester starts, then pay around $150 or more for tuition, then adjust your schedule and routine so you can make the drive to class every day.
-In comparison, you can search an Economics course by one of these platforms.
-Pay around $10, and get a full comparable course that you can start instantly right there on your desktop.
+Skillshare and Udemy beat other traditional educational outlets in pricing and convenience.
+If you want an economics course at a Community College, you would have to wait until the closest Fall or Spring semester starts, then pay around $150 or more for tuition, then adjust your schedule and routine so you can make the drive to class every day.
+In comparison, you can search for an Economics course on one of these online learning platforms.
+Pay around $10, and get a full comparable online course that you can start instantly right there on your desktop.

-In conclusion, both Skillshare and Udemy are amazing values for what they provide at the price and convenience at which they offer their services.
+Skillshare vs. Udemy, which one is better?
+That was the question that we tried t answer for you in our review.
+The fact is, it really depends on what you are looking for.
+Both Skillshare and Udemy are incredible values for what they provide at the price and convenience they offer their services.
 Proper education has the potential to transform lives and change futures.
-These services aim to deliver that education in an accessible and convenient way without sacrificing the quality that the best institutions could provide.
+These services aim to deliver that education in an accessible and convenient way without sacrificing the high quality that the best institutions could provide.

-Both options have their unique pros and cons.
-At the end of the day, regardless of which platform you choose (or if you end up just picking both) you’re about to immerse yourself in a new world where the knowledge of anything you could ever have wanted to learn will be in your grasp.
+Skillshare vs. Udemy both have their unique pros and cons.
+Regardless of which platform you choose (or if you end up just picking both), you’re about to immerse yourself in a new world where the knowledge of anything you could ever have wanted to learn will be in your grasp.